adam-rms/adam-rms/docs/pages/legal.md

 ## Common Preamble

 1. Please read this document carefully before accessing or using our website.
 By accessing or using any part of the site, you agree to be bound by these Terms of Service.
 If you do not agree to all the terms and conditions of this agreement, then you may not access the website or use any services.
 If these Terms of Service are considered an offer, acceptance is expressly limited to these Terms of Service.
-Any use of the term “Service”, “Website” or “We” refers to iMUN, its team and associated introductions unless expressly stated otherwise.
+Any use of the term “Service”, “Website” or “We” refers to AdamRMS, its team and associated introductions unless expressly stated otherwise.
-2. The headings used in this agreement are included for convenience only and will not limit or otherwise affect this document.
+1. The headings used in this agreement are included for convenience only and will not limit or otherwise affect this document.
+1. AdamRMS is developed and distributed by Bithell Studios Ltd, a company registered in England and Wales, United Kingdom.
-3. We reserve the right at any time to modify or discontinue the Service (or any part or content thereof) without notice at any time.
+1. We reserve the right at any time to modify or discontinue the Service (or any part or content thereof) without notice at any time.
-4. Questions about this document should be sent to our support team using the email address studios@jbithell.com
+1. Questions about this document should be sent to our support team using the email address studios@jbithell.com

 [Data Processing Statement & Privacy Policy](#data-processing-statement-and-privacy-policy)